LaconicLizard/RefinedUI/README.md

 This is a Fabric mod.
 Forge is not and will not be supported.

+THIS MOD IS NOT YET READY FOR PUBLIC USE.
+DO NOT USE THIS MOD UNTIL THIS MESSAGE HAS BEEN REMOVED.

 This is a client-side mod that fixes a number of minor inconveniences in various Minecraft UIs.
 All features are independently configurable.

 ### Dependencies